-Chairperson approval Level: 9, 10, 11, 12 Credit: 1.0
+Chairperson approval Level: 9, 10, 11, 12

-Credit: 1.0 Course Fee: \$25 This course is an entry level AP course which presents concepts and computational thinking practices that are central to the computer science discipline.
+This course is an entry level AP course which presents concepts and computational thinking practices that are central to the computer science discipline.
 It provides an introduction to the rapidly expanding field of computer technology while focusing on using technology in creative, meaningful ways.

-Upon the conclusion of this course, students are expected to take the AP exam.
+Upon the conclusion of this course, students are expected to take the AP exam (see page 90 for details).